-In house lens edging can be very profitable and can also increase satisfaction for your customers by decreasing turnaround time on orders, however it is not without its challenges.
+Choosing to perform lens edging in-house can be very profitable and can certainly increase customer satisfaction by decreasing turnaround time on orders, however it is not without its challenges.
 Currently one of the biggest challenges with in-house lens edging is working with today’s super slick optical lens coatings.
-These new lens coatings keep getting better and better for the consumer by making the surface easier to clean and more resistant to environmental conditions such as dust, water and oils, however this also makes them increasingly more difficult to hold securely in the lens edger.
-Here are some suggestions to help with your success in edging today’s lenses.
+These new lens coatings keep improving for the consumer by making the surface easier to clean and more resistant to environmental conditions such as dust, water and oils.
+However, this also makes lenses increasingly more difficult to hold securely in the lens edger.
+Here are some lens edging tips to help ease the process!

 Make sure that you are using your lens edgers best mode to reduce slipping; most edgers have a “fragile” mode of some kind that reduces cutting speed and force.
 If you are not sure what mode to use call your edger manufacturer to find out.

-In the case of the Coburn HPE-810 edger it has a specific “Hydro Mode” that is designed specifically to reduce slipping.
-It also allows the operator to increase clamp pressure if needed.
+Most Coburn edgers include a specific “Hydro Mode” that is designed specifically to reduce slipping.
+This mode also allows the operator to increase clamp pressure if needed.
+Our Excelon HPE-410 Lens Edger and EXXPERT® HPE-8000X Lens Edger both feature Hydro Mode.

 There are also some general maintenance issues that can help prevent slipping issues.
 First off make sure that your chuck clamps are in good condition.
 Often the rubber dries and deteriorates over time so that it does not grip the lens as well as it did when it was new.
 If you still have the original pad or one that looks worn contact your lens edger manufacturer and order a new one.
 Another often overlooked item is the roughing wheel.
 If your wheel is worn or damaged you want to replace it.